 Zoo Knoxville Hours

-In season, the zoo is open daily from 9 AM – 5 PM.
-Throughout the winter, the hours are 9 AM – 4 PM.
+The zoo is open daily from 9 AM – 4 PM.
 The zoo is closed on Christmas Eve and Christmas Day.
 Admission stops 1 hour before closing.

 Most Popular Animals